Pasta is tossed with lemon-garlic shrimp and basil arugula pesto to make this simple dinner with delicious, complex flavors.

 Instructions

-- In a food processor, blend the garlic, walnuts and cheese until very finely chopped.
+- In a food processor, blend the garlic, walnuts, cheese and olive oil until the walnuts are very finely chopped and the texture of the mixture is fairly smooth.

-- With the blade running, pour in the olive oil and blend until the pesto is fairly smooth.
+- Add the arugula and basil.
+Process until the pesto is fairly smooth.
 If it seems too thick, add more olive oil.

-- Add the pasta and cook according to the package instructions.
+- Cook the pasta according to the package instructions.
 Before draining the pasta, scoop out ½ cup of the pasta water and set it aside.

 - Heat the olive oil in a wide skillet over medium heat.